This week, we basically learn the principles of animation.

 When the person is running towards the camera and gives a sudden stop, that person would have a tendancy to loose their balance.
 They would tend to move forward a little and it seems like their body is "stretched".

-Now with the bag haning on the shoulder, there is another principle used and that is
+Now with the bag haning on the shoulder, there is another principle used and that is Follow through and overlapping action.

 Basically, the bag follows the action of the person, jus that the motion is a little slower than the person.
 Example, when the person jumps up and lands, the bag would appear to land "later".